Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-A surreal and timely novel about the effects of isolation and what it means to be connected to the world from the Printz Award-winning author of Dig.
+From the Printz Award-winning author of Dig comes a “poignant, propulsive, and profound” (Publishers Weekly) novel about the effects of isolation and what it means to be connected to the world.

-Time has stopped.
-It's been June 23, 2020 for nearly a year as far as anyone can tell.
-Frantic adults demand teenagers focus on finding practical solutions to the worldwide crisis.
+It’s been June 23, 2020, for nearly a year, as far as anyone can tell.
+Frantic adults demand that teenagers focus on finding practical solutions to the worldwide crisis.
 Not everyone is on board though.
-Javelin-throwing prodigy Truda Becker is pretty sure her "Solution Time" class won't solve the world's problems, but she does have a few ideas what might.
+Javelin-throwing prodigy Truda Becker is pretty sure her “Solution Time” class won’t solve the world’s problems, but she does have a few ideas what might.
 Truda lives in a house with a switch that no one ever touches, a switch her father protects every day by nailing it into hundreds of progressively larger boxes.
-But Truda's got a crow bar, and one way or another, she's going to see what happens when she flips the switch.
+But Truda’s got a crowbar, and one way or another, she’s going to see what happens when she flips the switch.